heathg17/PredictiveApp/README.md

 # Anette - Formulation Assistant

-**Anette** is an intelligent color prediction system that helps you create precise color formulations for polypropylene (PP) substrates.
-Using advanced neural networks trained on 96 real-world samples, Anette predicts spectral reflectance, CIELAB color coordinates, and fluorescence intensity for any combination of pigments.
+**Anette** is an intelligent colour prediction system that helps you create precise colour formulations for polypropylene (PP) substrates.
+Using advanced neural networks trained on 96 real-world samples, Anette predicts spectral reflectance, CIELAB colour coordinates, and fluorescence intensity for any combination of pigments.

 ## What Can Anette Do?

 ### 1. **Forward Prediction**
 Enter pigment concentrations and get instant predictions for:
 - **Spectral Reflectance** (400-700nm) - See the complete reflectance curve
-- **CIELAB Color** (L*, a*, b*, c*, h°) - Industry-standard color coordinates
+- **CIELAB colour** (L*, a*, b*, c*, h°) - Industry-standard colour coordinates
 - **Fluorescence** (ct/s) - Predicted fluorescence intensity

 ### 2. **Inverse Prediction**